zdevry/caulc/README.md

 ```

 **Minor Features**

-Specifying a fixed amounts of digits after the decimal point for rounding.
+Specifying a fixed amount of digits after the decimal point for rounding.
 Note that the app doesn't output decimal digits for answer values that it can guarantee to be an integer.
 ```
 $ caulc '1.0 + 1.0' fixed 4